johnwargo/eleventy-generate-category-pages/readme.md

 * Quit on Error: When `true`, the build process quits when the module encounters an error (although I haven't tested this in a while).
 * Debug Mode: When `true`, the module generates additional output to the console when it runs.

+The `firstRun` check exists because of an infinite loop situation created when executing `eleventy` with the `--watch` or `--serve` flags.
+Generating category pages in these situations causes the category pages to generate with every change in the site and the generation process causes another rebuild - hence infinite loop.

 ### Create the Template File